Celebrate Cider Monday to bring attention to the effects of online sales on your community.

 You love the idea of buying local, but the next thing you know … click, you bought that blender online from a business based far from your community.
 It’s so easy!
 And your one purchase won’t really make a difference… or will it?

-To get more specific about jobs, Amazon sales resulted in a loss of 900,000 retail jobs nationally in 2018.
-This statistic comes from a 2019 study by Civic Economics and American Booksellers Association called Prime Numbers: Amazon and American Communities.
+To get more specific about jobs, Amazon sales resulted in a loss of 1.7 million retail jobs nationally in 2021.
+Read more: Unfulfilled.

 The rise of online shopping, undercutting Main Street retailers, also changes land-use patterns.
 Amazon warehouses aren’t placed downtown but in remote industrial parks.
 The Civic Economics report concludes that demand for Main Street storefronts will decline, along with city and town government’s tax revenue base.